play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 EOF
 ```

-- we use version 3 of compose file (mandatory for docker stack deploy)
+- We are using version 3 of compose file (mandatory for docker stack deploy)
-- we uses image from vfarcic on docker Hub
+- We are using image from vfarcic on docker Hub
-- docker will create an overlay networks named public, on which will will plug every container we want to publish
+- Docker will create an overlay networks named **public**, on which will will add each container we want to publish
-- we uses a constrains to deploy the swarm-listener service on a swarm manager and we gives it the docker socket
+- We uses constraints to deploy the swarm-listener service on a swarm manager (as it needs to listen to swarm events)
-- we gives the proxy service the address of the swarm-listener
+- We gives the proxy service the address of the swarm-listener
-- we gives the swarm-listener 2 API endpoint to reconfigure the Proxy through environment variables.
+- We gives the swarm-listener 2 API endpoint to reconfigure the Proxy through environment variables.
-- `DF_NOTIFY_*` environments var defined the url of the Proxy API for reconfiguration.
+- `DF_NOTIFY_*` environments variables defines the url of the Proxy API for reconfiguration.

-### Launch the LoadBalancer Docker Container
+### Launch the Docker Containers

 ```.term1
 docker stack deploy proxy --compose-file proxy.yml
 ```

-The proxy is configured to listen on port 80,443 HTTP traffic, and will listen privately on internal network on port 8080 for reconfiguration API requests.
+The proxy container is configured to listen on port 80 and 443 for the standard HTTP traffic, and will listen privately on the internal network on port 8080 for the reconfiguration API requests.

-Check docker networks
+### Check docker networks

 ```.term1
 docker network ls
 ```

-You can see that a specific network **proxy_public** has been created with Driver **overlay**.
+You should see that a network named **proxy_public** has been created with Driver **overlay**.

-Later If we want others containers to be able to be published through the proxy load balancer we will need to **attached them** also to this network.
+Later If we want others containers to be able to be accessible through the proxy load balancer we will need to **attached them** to this network.

 ### See Your Docker Swarm Stack